laravel-modules-com/docs/12/resources/spatie-laravel-permission.md

 ---
-title: Spatie Laravel Permission
+title: Spatie's Laravel Permission
-order: 9
+order: 3
 ---

 Spatie provide a powerful roles and permissions package for Laravel. it's a great way to manage complete roles each with their own permissions.

-Consult their docs for complete details https://spatie.be/docs/laravel-permission/v5/
+Consult their docs for complete details [https://spatie.be/docs/laravel-permission](https://spatie.be/docs/laravel-permission)

 ## Installation